bycreatinganaccountyouagreetothetermsof/grep-lightning-talk/grep_and_we.md

 # oursplaining

-of course the mansplaining page is very long and boring and this is a presentation on grep so im gonna give u the tl;dr
+of course the manpage is very long and boring and this is a lightning talk so

 ![[tldr_page.png|500]]